Tree trails and self-guided walks

 There are also three self-guided walks you can take, You can download the leaflets below:

 Chineham Nature Walk - starting from the footpath beside the scout hut on Hanmore Road opposite the turning for Mulberry Way, you will be able to join the Chineham nature walk.
-Download a copy of the Chineham Nature Walk leaflet.
+Download a copy of the Chineham Nature Walk leaflet below.

 The meadow section of this route is unsuitable for wheelchairs or pushchairs.
 To avoid this section follow the alternative route indicated on the map.

 Binfields Nature Trail - parts of the woodland are over 400 years old, making it an ideal place for walking and spotting wildlife.
 The woodland is also home to a series of artworks inspired by the woodland and its flora and fauna.
 To find out more about this woodland download a copy of the Binfields Nature Trail map and take a self-guided walk.

 Down Grange Nature Walk - the complete walk starts from Homesteads Road and covers Down Grange Meadow, The Old Hedgerow and The Old Orchards.
 The walk is 2.5km (1.6 miles) long.
 Alternatively, park in Stratton Park and walk just the Old Orchards or the whole walk in reverse sequence.
 Another option is to park by the Walled Garden.
 Download a copy of the nature walk leaflet below.

 Old Down is ex-farmland with a narrow strip of mature beech wood part owned by Basingstoke and Deane Borough Council.
 The mature woodland is classed as a Site of Importance for Nature Conservation (SINC).
 Old Down is located beside the A30 on the west side of Basingstoke about 1 mile from Junction 7 of the M3.
 Download details of the trail below.